 Hopefully it’s not controversial for me to say that finances are a particularly sensitive topic.

-And it’s not just angry, anonymous mobs that people of higher-than-average means might want to avoid.
-That’s right – I’m talking about friends and family.
 It’s possible that exposing your net worth too widely might make you the target of unwelcome advances… or even unwelcome comments and attitude from those close to you.
 You might think I’m going to toss an Ebenezer Scrooge quote in here… but I’m dead serious.
 Unpaid loans between friends can cause massive amounts of resentment, and that situation will sometimes even end friendships.
 And how many stories have we heard of “friends and family coming out of the woodwork” when someone wins the lottery?
 Even worse, how many people have been burglarized when they report to the world they are going on vacation (perhaps months after discussing their gold or jewelry collections)?

 Similar considerations apply to not having a lot of money, or (alternatively) having a lot of debt.
 If you find yourself in that situation, you might fear people who know the truth avoiding you, thinking a certain way about you, or even making comments.
 “Not a true friend”?
 Maybe so, but family and co-workers also come to mind… it’s easier to drop a fake friend than to switch employers.